crate/tsperf/tsperf/write/README.md

 ## Example Use Cases

 This chapter gives examples on how the Data Generator can be used.
-Files for these examples can be found [here](../../examples)
+The respective files for these examples can be found [here](../schema).

 ### Single channel

-We want to simulate two factories each with ten lines and each line with five sensors.
+We want to simulate two factories each with ten lines and each line with five sensors/channels.

 The sensor measures three readings:
 + speed (float) in m/s
 + temperature (float) in °C
 + vibration (bool) above or below threshold